MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 will be presented with a sign-in form to enter the AAD credentials, and on successful authentication the request will be sent.

-Applications that do not use the Azure Data Explorer SDK can still use the AAD client library (ADAL) instead of implementing the AAD service security protocol client.
+Applications that do not use the Azure Data Explorer SDK can still use the [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) instead of implementing the AAD service security protocol client.
 See [https://github.com/AzureADSamples/WebApp-WebAPI-OpenIDConnect-DotNet] for an example of doing so from a .NET application.

 If your application is intended to serve as front-end and authenticate users for an Azure Data Explorer cluster, the application must be granted delegated permissions on Azure Data Explorer.